mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/index.md

 1. [Upgrade your Workspaces][upgrade-workspaces] on a per-Workspace basis, if your environment has additional Workspaces (with Managed or Attached clusters).

-1. [Upgrade your Catalog applications][catalog-apps], if your environment has additional Workspaces (with Managed and Attached clusters).
+1. [Upgrade all DKP Catalog applications][catalog_apps] that may be deployed to any Workspaces or Projects.

 1. [Upgrade Konvoy][upgrade_konvoy]: